Toloka/docs/en/guide/troubleshooting/pool-setup.md

 {% endcut %}

-{% cut "How do I automatically assign skills based on user responses to my questions?" %}
+{% cut "How do I automatically assign skills based on Toloker responses to my questions?" %}

 You can do that using the [Control tasks](../concepts/goldenset.md) rule.